m4r35n357/ODE-Playground/README.md

 ```
 display /tmp/$USER/X.png
 ```
-If you want to interact with actual plots (e.g. to read off parameter values for simulation), use a command like (for x):
+If you want to interact with actual plots (e.g. to read off parameter values for simulation), use a command like (for the x coordinate):
 ```
 gnuplot -p -e "set t wxt size 1350,800 background rgb 'grey85'; set grid back; plot '/tmp/$USER/bifurcationX' lt rgb 'dark-blue' w dots, '/tmp/$USER/bifurcationx' lt rgb 'dark-green' w dots"
 ```

 ### Clean Numerical Simulation:

+In a chaotic system, accuracy can only be maintained for a finite simulation time.
-Runs a simulation twice, once with a "better" integrator, and shows the differences graphically.
+This script runs a given simulation twice, the second time with a "better" integrator, and shows the differences graphically.

 **cns** (shell script)